Skip to Content

 Nelson Ghost Town remains old petrol tank and car

-The place is insanely photogenic, which means any hobbyist or pro photographers are going to have a field day.
-Plus, the mine tour gets rave reviews and people even get married here.
+The ghost town is insanely photogenic, which means any hobbyist or pro photographer is going to have a field day.
+Plus, the mine tour with El Dorado gets rave reviews and people even get married here.

 Helicopter Tour booking operator on the strip